junyechen1996/draft-chen-cfrg-vdaf-pine/draft-chen-cfrg-vdaf-pine.md

 # Introduction

-Aggregating high-dimensional real number vectors is a fundamental primitive to support federated learning.
+Aggregating high-dimensional real number vectors is a fundamental primitive to support private federated learning, that allows data scientists to train machine learning models with data from many users' devices.
+Each user's device will train the model with its local data and send the gradients (i.e. model updates) to the servers, which apply the aggregated gradients to the central model.
+This process repeats as the servers send the new model to the devices.
 There have been various approaches that attempt to support such use cases with strong security and privacy guarantee, such as differential privacy (DP), secure aggregation, etc. In this document, we propose a protocol that attempts to achieve the following properties:

-* Malicious Clients should be prevented from sending vectors with invalid L2-norm and poisoning the final aggregated result with high probability.
+* Malicious Clients should be prevented from sending vectors with invalid L2-norm with high probability.
+The L2-norm of a vector is defined as the square root of the sum of the squares of its coordinates.
+Rejecting vectors with high L2-norm helps prevent Clients from poisoning the final aggregate result obtained by the Aggregators.

 * Honest Clients should be accepted with high probability.